+'''

 gmake -f Makefile.<arch>

+'''

-The transformation shared library, libshapestransf.so, will be copied to <installation directory for RTI Routing Service>bin/<architecture>.
+The transformation shared library, libshapestransf.so, will be copied to <installation directory for Routing Service>bin/<architecture>.

 - On Windows systems: - a.
-Set the environment variable NDDSHOME as described in the RTI Data Distribution Service Getting Started Guide. - b.
-Open the Visual Studio solution under example/shapes/transformation/ windows.
+Set the environment variable NDDSHOME as described in the RTI Core Libraries and Utilities Getting Started Guide.1 - b.
+Open the Visual Studio solution under example/shapes/transformation/windows.
 For example, if you are using Visual Studio 2005, open shapestransf-vs2005.sln. - c.
-Build the solution.
+Select the release build mode.